Thiaroye massacre

+The official French version claimed the killings occurred in response to a massive armed mutiny.
+However, declassified military documents suggest the massacre was considered in advance (even prior to arrival in Senegal), and most or all of the victims were unarmed.

 Background

-During the Battle of France, around 120,000 soldiers from the French colonies were captured by the German forces.
+During the Battle of France, around 120,000 soldiers from the French colonies were captured by German forces.
 Most of these troops came from the French North African possessions, while around 20 percent were from French West Africa.
-Influenced by Nazi racial ideology, German troops summarily killed between 1,000 and 1,500 black prisoners in May and June 1940.
+German troops summarily killed between 1,000 and 1,500 black prisoners in May and June 1940.

 Unlike their white compatriots, the colonial prisoners of war were imprisoned in Frontstalags in France instead of being brought to Germany.
 Although they kept colonial troops in France on the pretext of preventing the spread of tropical diseases, the Germans also wanted to prevent the "racial defilement" (Rassenschande) of German women outlawed by the Nuremberg Laws of 1935.

-Following the Allied landings in Normandy in June 1944, the African troops interned in these Frontstalags prisoners camps all over France were liberated by advancing Allied troops and subsequently repatriated to French West Africa.
+After the Allied landings in Normandy in June 1944, the African troops interned in Frontstalags all over France were liberated by advancing Allied troops and subsequently repatriated to French West Africa.

-On 5 November, a group of 1,635 of these former prisoners of war embarked in Morlaix on the British ship Circassia.
-They landed in Dakar on 21 November and were temporarily assigned to the military camp of Thiaroye.

 Ever since their liberation, discontent had been growing among the former prisoners.
 The utter disorganization of French authorities had led to several delays concerning their repatriation.
-More importantly, they had not yet received their demobilization benefits and only a 1,500 francs advance had been awarded to them before they had embarked.
+More importantly, they had not yet received their demobilization benefits, and only a 1,500-franc advance payment was awarded to them before they embarked to Dakar; about 300 of the former prisoners refused to embark because they had been refused all advance payment, and an October 1944 French circulaire had stipulated they needed to receive a quarter of the pay before leaving.
 Other matters of contention included the exchange rates between the Metropolitan French franc and the local colonial franc, as well as issues regarding savings made during their internment and their right to demobilization clothes.

+On 5 November, a group of 1,635 former prisoners of war embarked in Morlaix on the British ship Circassia.
+The group landed in Dakar on 21 November and were temporarily assigned to the military camp of Thiaroye.

 On 25 November, a group that was supposed to depart for Bamako on that same day refused to leave Thiaroye until the matter was settled.
-This act of disobedience prompted Brigadier general Marcel Dagnan to visit the camp on 28 November.
-During his visit, Dagnan was shocked by the hostility he encountered.
-His car was damaged, and he claimed he had been close to being taken hostage by the men.
+The act of disobedience prompted Brigadier General Marcel Dagnan to visit the camp on 28 November.
+During his visit, Dagnan was shocked by the hostility that he encountered.
+His car was blocked and possibly damaged, and he claimed he had been close to being taken hostage by the men.
 He declared the camp in open mutiny and decided to make a show of force to bring it back under his authority.